kiki-morozova/watkit/README.md

 from pathlib import Path
 ```
 for windows, you'll also need winreg.
-then, clone this repo and run (from the watkit root directory, with the files made executable):
+then, download the install file for your OS from this repo and run it as:
 ```bash
 # for unix
 python3 main.py